MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/physics-interactions.md

 **On Collision Enter** and **On Collision Exit**

-These are known collectively as “Shared Events.”
-As the names imply (and the UI explains), these determine which actions are fired when a Game Object enters or exits the collision.
-To learn more, see the [Shared Events section](#shared-events).
+These determine which actions are fired when a Game Object enters or exits the collision.

 ### Containment Field